astronomer/astro-sdk/tests/benchmark/README.md

 make container
 ```

-This command creates a container within the Google project (retrieved from the `§GCP_PROJECT` environment variable) and, by default, it names the image `benchmark`.
+This command creates a container within the Google project (retrieved from the `$GCP_PROJECT` environment variable) and, by default, it names the image `benchmark`.

 If the Kubernetes cluster is already set and the container image already was updated, the job can be triggered using:
 ```